CDC-IITDH/cdc-placement-website-frontend/README.md

 **NOTE**
 To sign-in and start using the web-application you'll need React-Login API secret key and your email verified by the backend.
-Please show your interest in contributing by sharing your email-id here and we will share the keys and get your email verified.
+Please show your interest in contributing by sharing your email-id on Github-issue(#9) and we will share the keys and get your email verified.